xuwang/kube-gitlab-authn/README.md

 kubectl get pods
 error: You must be logged in to the server (the server has asked for the client to provide credentials)
 ```
-If it works, you should get a list of podes in kubernetes cluster.
+If it works, you should get a list of pods in kubernetes cluster.